The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 Figure 10: Proportion of hatched eggs of Milnesium tardigradum exposed to different doses of gamma radiation during different developmental stages.
 Earlier developmental stages are more sensitive to radiation (Beltrán-Pardo et al., 2013).

-Avoiding DNA Damage as One Strategy
+Avoiding DNA damage as one strategy

 The most known mechanism ensuring the prevention of DNA damage involves the tardigrade damage suppressor protein (Dsup), a protein unique to the tardigrade (Hashimoto & Kunieda, 2017).
 In Hashimoto’s study, the expression of Dsup in a human-cultured engineered cell line contributed to significantly minimizing DNA fragmentation and conserving cellular morphology and proliferative ability upon and after exposure to X-rays and hydrogen peroxide, a ROS; in fact, such engineered cells were found to have undergone much less DNA breaks, as they expressed an unexpectedly low quantity of γ-H2AX, a marker associated with DNA breaks.

 Dsup binds non-specifically (regardless of any specific DNA sequence) to nucleosomes (DNA-histone complexes), which constitute chromatin, the natural packaged structure of the genetic material inside the nucleus, by its C-terminal region (see Figure 11), which is strikingly similar in sequence to the nucleosome-binding domain of high mobility group N (HMGN) proteins found in vertebrates, as shown in Figure 12 (Chavez et al., 2019).
 Although the association of proteins with DNA normally leads to heterochromatinization and interferences in transcription and replication, its N-terminal region along with its α-helical region allow for the mitigation of those detrimental effects (Hashimoto & Kunieda, 2017).
-It is noteworthy that more than one molecule of Dsup can bind to one nucleosome for enhanced protection and that Dsup can also simultaneously bind with histone H1, a major nucleosome-binding protein in all animals that is generally bound to every nucleosome (Chavez et al., 2019).
+It is noteworthy that more than one molecule of Dsup can bind to one nucleosome for enhanced protection and that Dsup can also simultaneously bind with histone H1, a major nucleosome-binding protein in all that is generally bound to every nucleosome (Chavez et al., 2019).
 Dsup was originally found in Ramazzotius varieornatus and it is known that its structure differs across tardigrade species; the Dsup tackled herein also refers to that of R. varieornatus.
-However, it was found, for instance, that Hypsibius exemplaris[2] possesses an ortholog protein, meaning that both share a very similar structure and the same function after evolution from a common ancestor.
+However, it was found, for instance, that Hypsibius exemplaris[2] possesses an ortholog protein, meaning that both share a very similar structure and the same function after from a common ancestor.

 Figure 11: Theoretical structure of the Dsup protein (Hashimoto & Kunieda, 2017).